 Maps, a huge number of the apps we use and websites we visit can influence the purchase decision.
 Video marketing also plays a huge role – and virtual reality (VR) is waiting in the wings.

 Those merchants that can integrate data and provide a smooth and seamless experience across platforms – allowing consumers to start a booking on one device and finish on another – are going to enjoy a bigger slice of the pie.

-“travel hackers,” meaning they know all of the best sites and methods to get the best travel deals.
+describe themselves as “travel hackers,” meaning they know all of the best sites and methods to get the best travel deals.
 Meanwhile, only 26% of gen x-ers and 12% of baby boomers share that sentiment.
-Their mobile devices are at the core of this comfort with planning and booking
+Their mobile devices are at the core of this comfort with